istio/istio.io/_docs/tasks/security/https-overlay.md

 Note: this example is borrowed from [kubernetes examples](https://github.com/kubernetes/examples/blob/master/staging/https-nginx/README.md).

-### Create an https service with Istio sidecar with mTLS enabled
+### Create an HTTPS service with Istio sidecar with mTLS enabled

 You need to deploy Istio control plane with mTLS enabled.
 If you have istio control plane with mTLS disabled installed, please delete it: